RobustoFramework/Robusto/components/robusto/conductor/README.md

 On the client:
 * Wake-up margin:  A little extra time to wait to avoid crowding the conductor<br/> (if that is the peer we are contacting)

+These settings can be used to optimize the time the clients are active and minimize current draw.
+With very long sleep times however, it is wise to increase the margins as the internal clocks on MCUs are surprisingly imprecise.
+More than several hours of sleep may require significant margins.
+It can be a good idea to add an external crystal to the conductor or sync it using NTP if you do want the network to not drift as a whole.

 ### Sleep cycle length
 _-> Sleep cycle length in seconds_